leijendary/spring-template/README.md

 - Select the `EnvFile` tab
 - Check `Enable EnvFile`
 - Click `+`
-- Locate the `.env` file in your local machine.
-If the file is hidden, select `Dockerfile` or anything for now and just change it.
+- Locate the `.env` file in your local machine
 - Click `OK`

 ### To run the code: